Windies vs India, 3rd ODI – Windies Predicted Playing XI

 Openers (Chris Gayle, Evin Lewis)

 This match, in all likelihood, could be the last ODI for Chris Gayle.
 Earlier, he said he’d retire after the World Cup 2019 but postponed his plans later.
 The Jamaican legend will look to finish on a high.
-Thus far in this series, he hasn’t looked really comfortable scoring 4 and 11 runs in the two games that were played.
+Thus far in this series, he hasn’t looked really comfortable scoring 4 and 11 runs in the two games thus far.
 Should he unleash his full potential, bowlers will have to find places to hide.

 Evin Lewis, after the rough patch in the T20I series, has found his form back.
 He was unbeaten on 40 in the first ODI that was abandoned and scored 65 runs in the next game.
 However, in the second ODI, his efforts weren’t really sufficient.
 Lewis should look to make the most of this recently found form and must bat for as long as possible.